aadhicypher/Decision_Companion_System/README.md

 # Decision Companion System

 > A multi-criteria decision tool that helps users compare options using weighted scoring — with AI-generated explanations powered by Gemini.
-Built with Python, Django, and MySQL.
+Built with Python, Django, and postgreSql.

 ---